 Has your website or WordPress blog been hacked?

 Is your site displaying the “This site may be hacked ” warning at Google.com or Bing.com?

-With over 15 years experience, and a long list of “verifiable” satisfied customer service testimonials, The Hack Repair Guy™ will remove malware, work to fix website security issues, recommend free techniques to monitor and prevent future attacks, install WordPress security plugins, and even fix basic WordPress errors; all for a reasonable flat rate, no matter how long it takes to resolve.
-Extreme Customer Service— it’s what we do!
+With over 15 years experience, and a long list of “verifiable” satisfied customer service testimonials, The Hack Repair Guy™ will remove malware, work to fix website security issues, recommend free techniques to monitor and prevent future attacks, install WordPress security plugins, and even repair basic WordPress errors; all for a reasonable flat rate, no matter how long it takes to resolve.
+Heroic Customer Service— it’s what we do!

 We clean most infected sites of malware within two hours and unblacklist websites within 24 hours.
 Why choose HackRepair.com?

 We’ll discuss your situation by phone to determine how quickly we can repair your website.

 We’ll clear your website of malicious scripts and malware then get your web site back up and running quickly.
-We are WordPress experts as well.
+We are WordPress CMS experts as well.

-We’ll help unblock your site within Google and help you in clearing any Google.com or Bing.com listing issues.
+We’ll help recover and unblock your site within Google and help you in clearing any Google.com or Bing.com listing issues.

 Our goal is to help prevent your website from being hacked again.
 We install security and security monitoring plugins, and will train you on how to use them free of charge as well.

 - And don’t forget our money back guarantee!

-How can we guarantee we will clear your hacked website?
+How can we guarantee we will clear & recover your hacked website?